jinningli/ad-placement-pytorch/README.md

 `--sparse` Using sparse matrix multiplication

-`--numerator` Numerator of propensity weighting
+`--clip_value` Value used for propensity weighting

 #### Using Sparse Matrix multiplication